w314/notes/javaNotes/javaQA.md

 boolean isSame = str1.equals(str2);
 ```

-### 47-2.15 What is explicit and implicit casting?
+### 47 casting What is explicit and implicit casting?

 `Casting` is the process of converting a data type to another data type.